Our School

 About Us

-St. Bonaventure Catholic School is a community of faith and learning, where we pride ourselves on nurturing the spiritual, intellectual, physical and social growth of each member.
-Our faith is interwoven into all aspects of the day, through celebration of the Virtues of the Month, prayer tables, monthly Masses and visits from the Apostolate of the Rosary.
+St. Bonaventure Catholic School is a community of faith and learning dedicated to nurturing the spiritual, intellectual, physical, and social growth of every student.
+Our Catholic faith is woven into daily life through prayer, Virtues of the Month celebrations, prayer tables, monthly Masses, and visits from the Apostolate of the Rosary.

-Our school is committed to ensuring that each child feels that they are an important and valued member of the school community.
-The numerous social justice activities provide opportunities for students to reach out to others and become familiar with the larger world.
-In addition, the Ontario Catholic School Graduate Expectations are embedded into our curriculum and school philosophy.
+We are committed to ensuring that every child feels valued, welcomed, and supported as an important member of our school community.
+Through social justice initiatives and service opportunities, students are encouraged to reach out to others and develop a deeper understanding of their role in the world.
+The Ontario Catholic School Graduate Expectations are embedded throughout our curriculum and guide our school philosophy.

 Our Mission